BadAtUserName/class-7-reading/README.md

 # class-7-reading
+## All notes and answers are taken from reading.
 class 7 reading and questions
 Domain Modeling (code fellows GitHub)<br>
 Domain modeling is process of creating a concept model in code for specific<br>